MrJanHorak/letter-box-solver/README.md

 ## Challenges encountered:
 <ul>
-<li>This was a fun side project, I thought I would perhaps need to use some of my new learned search algorithms, however in the end I learned it is much faster to remove words that do not contain the letters provided by the user. </li>
+<li>This was a fun side project, I thought I would perhaps need to use some of my recently learned search algorithms, however in the end I learned it is much faster to remove words that do not contain the letters provided by the user. </li>

 <li>The next challenge was (and still is) finding matching word pairs in a timely and less resource intensive manner.
 For ... loops are not as pretty coding wise as filters, however apparently the filter() method is slower than a for ... loop. </li>